-Option Description -block Wait for the job to complete and download the result. -f,output-file <file></file> Specify the file name for local FPR output. -log,log-file <file></file> Specify the file name for local log output. -o,overwrite Overwrite the existing FPR or log with new data. -token,job-token <token></token> Specify the job token to query.
+Retrieve Options Description -block Wait for the job to complete and download the result. -bto,block-timeout Specify how long (in minutes) to block processing.
+Valid range is from 0 to 10080.
+If 0 is specified, no timeout is set. -f,output-file < file > Specify the file name for local FPR output.
+Use with the -block option to specify the name for the local FPR file output after a scan is completed. -log,log-file <file></file> Use with the -block option to specify the name for the local log file output after a scan is completed. -o,overwrite Overwrite the existing FPR or log with new data. -pi,poll-interval Specify how frequently (in seconds) to poll the processing status.
+Valid range is from 10 to 60. -token,job-token < token > Specify the job token to query.